yoava7/Chatbox-Submission/README.md

 ***The following project was done as a part of a company's hiring process.
 It remains operational, though no further progress will likely be made on it.***

+***A technical document reflecting on the project- consisting of architecture diagrams, choices made along development, and potential ways to continue the project- is alvailable upon request.***

 ---

 # Chatbox-Submission